Can you believe it?

 The Black Hills of South Dakota was the road trip that rivaled Disney World for my kids.
 They were ages 5 and 8 when we visited in 2011 and they still rave about the fun things we did there.
 Yes, we saw Mount Rushmore, and it was as spectacular as I hoped it would be, but my kids weren’t as impressed.
 Thankfully, there are so many great family activities to choose from in the Black Hills, that it was easy to keep everyone happy.

 I recommend getting out by 8 or 9 a.m. each day and packing a picnic on most days.
+Don’t forget to bring a cooler, packed with ice from your hotel, to keep your food nice and cool.
 Many of the best attractions are located in rural areas with limited services.
 This itinerary should get you back to Rapid City by dinner time each day.
 Use your evenings to explore Rapid City, swim in the hotel pool, and relax.

 Here is our Black Hills itinerary for families.

 Bear Country U.S.A – There are lots of places to see wildlife in the Black Hills, but if you want a guaranteed slam dunk, visit Bear Country U.S.A.
 Visit soon after opening time to beat the crowds and see the animals at their most active.
 Bear Country U.S.A. is located on Highway 16, on the way to Mount Rushmore.